mongodb/mongosql/semantics.md

 MongoSQL does not support the
 INTERSECT or EXCEPT set operations.

-UNION outputs all distinct documents from each side of the UNION, removing duplicates.
+UNION combines the results of two queries and returns all distinct documents from the combined result set

 UNION ALL outputs all the documents from each side of the UNION ALL.
 For example, consider the output of the UNION ALL in the following query: